maciej-radziejewski/get-attendance/README.md

     python3 attendance.py

 whichever works for you.
-You should always run the script like this (in the current directory) any file it generates will also go to the same direcory.
+You should always run the script like this: in the current directory.
+Any file it generates will also go to the same direcory.

 You probably got some error message, but we will deal with that in a moment.
 If the test-run of the script **created some files** in its directory, please delete them for now.